 How to Begin the Transition from Teacher Assistant to Teacher

 If your school doesn’t participate in the Straight to Teaching scheme, you’ll be responsible for organising your higher education training.
 The route you take to getting a recognised teaching qualification depends on the level of qualifications you already have.
+Below, we have outlined the avenues you can take to step into teaching.

 If You Have a Degree…